Wraparound Resources Guides

 - Appendices containing tools and resources that can be used in everyday practice

 The User's Guide was created to serve as a "road map" for family members.
 It can be used to make sure families are on the right path, and to make sure the process follows closely to the principles and activities of Wraparound.
-The Guide includes information on how the Wraparound process including descriptions of the 4 phases, as well as notes on how to work through common problems that occur in each phase.
+The Guide includes information on the Wraparound process, including descriptions of the four phases as well as notes on how to work through common problems that occur in each phase.

 Peer providers need to be able not only to work in a strengths-based and empowerment-oriented manner with family members and/or young people, but they also need to actively promote youth- and family-driven collaboration in all aspects of Wraparound teamwork.
 This resource sheet was designed to assist peer support agencies in the implementation of family and youth peer support within their organization.